What Causes Narcolepsy and How to Spot It in Time

 What might be causing it

-Narcolepsy is believed to be an autoimmune neurological disease, because it’s caused by a false response from our immune system.
-Initially our immunity is designed to protect our health by keeping uninvited guests, like infections and viruses at bay.
+Narcolepsy is believed to be an autoimmune neurological disease because it’s caused by a false response from our immune system.
+Initially, our immunity is designed to protect our health by keeping uninvited guests, like infections and viruses at bay.
 But in this case, it mistakenly attacks the part of the brain responsible for producing hypocretin (a chemical that is in control of sleep and wakefulness states).
 Narcolepsy is usually characterized by a significant lack of this chemical in the brain.
-And the fact that it is still not evident what’s causing this shortage led the researches from Stanford to believe that they were dealing with an autoimmune condition.
+And the fact that it is still not evident what’s causing this shortage led researchers from Stanford to believe that they were dealing with an autoimmune condition.

 Attention to detail

 The said condition does not discriminate against age, meaning it can find its way into the wake-sleep cycle of a teenager as easily as into that of an elderly person.
 What you can do is pay attention to the noticeable changes in your sleep routine and in general in your overall health.

 Here are the most common symptoms experienced by people with narcolepsy:

 People feel very sleepy in broad daylight, no matter how much sleep they had.
 Brief episodes of sleep attacks can be so irresistible they interrupt regular activities of a person, regardless of what they are doing.
 It can be anything from laughing to eating.

 A person may completely or partially lose muscle tone, and they can even find it hard to grab something with hands.

 3. Disturbed sleep